open-wc/open-wc/packages/owc-dev-server/README.md

 ## Usage
-If you just want to try owc-dev-server once, you can [run it through `npx`](#execute-with-npx).
-If you decide to keep using owc-dev-server in your project, you should install and add it to your package's `devDependencies`:
+Before using owc-dev-server in your project, you need to install and add it to your package's `devDependencies`:
 ```bash
 npm i -D owc-dev-server
 # or